Wallaby v2

 Standalone Mode

 Wallaby Standalone Mode, also known as Wallaby for any editor, allows you to use Wallaby with any editor without the need for an editor extension.
 This mode is perfect for editors like Neovim, Vim, Zed, Emacs, Fleet, and more.
-To get started, simply run npm install @wallabyjs/cli && npx wallaby in your project’s root.
+To get started, simply run npm install -g @wallabyjs/cli && wallaby in your project’s root.
 You can then choose your preferred theme and access the Overview, Side Panel, Code Viewer, Time Travel Debugger, and all other features, providing a comprehensive testing experience in any editor.

 Standalone Mode differs from Linked Mode in that it is designed to be used independently of any specific editor.
 All navigation and interaction with Wallaby UI is available directly in the browser window, and code navigation and code preview are available in the Wallaby UI Code Viewer.